Architrixs/DockerMonitoringStack/README.md

 # Docker Microservices Monitoring Stack

 A complete, production-ready monitoring solution for Docker-based systems.
-This stack uses Prometheus, Grafana, cAdvisor, Node Exporter, and AlertManager to provide deep insights into your container and host performance without modifying your application code.
+This stack uses Prometheus, Grafana, cAdvisor, Node Exporter, AlertManager, and Portainer to provide deep insights into your container and host performance without modifying your application code.

 ## ✨ Features

 -   **Zero Code Changes**: Monitors containers and hosts externally.
--   **Docker Compose**: Single-command setup and management.
+-   **Docker Compose**: Single-command setup for both the main stack and remote nodes.
+-   **Automated Service Discovery**: Automatically discovers, verifies, and adds new remote nodes for monitoring.
+-   **Centralized Multi-Node Management**: Use **Portainer** to manage all your local and remote Docker environments from a single, user-friendly GUI.
--   **Grafana Dashboards**: Pre-configured dashboards for immediate visibility.
+-   **Grafana Dashboards**: Pre-configured and custom-built dashboards for immediate visibility into host, container, and fleet-wide metrics.
--   **Prometheus & AlertManager**: Powerful metrics and alerting engine.
--   **cAdvisor**: Detailed per-container metrics (CPU, Memory, Network, I/O).
--   **Node Exporter**: Detailed host metrics (CPU, Memory, Disk, System Load).
+-   **Precise & Robust Alerting**: A powerful set of refined alert rules for critical issues, with clean, readable notifications powered by custom templates.
+-   **Secure by Default**: Manages secrets like passwords and API keys securely using an environment file, which is kept out of version control.
--   **Extensible**: Easily add remote hosts or other exporters.
+-   **Extensible**: Easily add new remote hosts by running a simple discovery script.

 ## ✅ System Requirements

 -   **Docker**: Version 20.10+
 -   **Docker Compose**: Version 1.29+ (or Docker Engine with compose plugin)
--   **Operating System**: Windows, macOS, or Linux.
+-   **Operating System**: Linux is recommended for the main node.
+Remote nodes can be Linux, macOS, or Windows.
+-   **Required Tools (on main node):** `git`, `nmap`, and `jq`.
+    -   On Debian/Ubuntu: `sudo apt-get install -y nmap jq`
+    -   On CentOS/Fedora: `sudo yum install -y nmap jq`
--   **RAM**: 4GB+ recommended for smooth operation.
+-   **RAM**: 4GB+ recommended for the main monitoring node.
--   **Git**: Required for cloning this repository.
 -   **(Optional) NVIDIA GPUs**: Requires [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for GPU monitoring.

 ## 🚀 Quickstart Installation